lawrencecandilas/doom-wads/001 Serenity Castle/README.md

 - You'll visit the big central "arena" twice.
 You'll have a second opportunity to kill all the monsters there.

-- There's a way to turn the light on in the really dark storeroom.

 - Watch out for crushers.
 There is one and it may surprise you.

 - The Baron of Hell block, if touched, will lower a platform, and you'll find it useful.

 - After you exit the castle, head to the right towards the lake to get the BFG.
 You don't want to pass it up.

 - The switch that opens the big "Baron of Hell" door is in an outbuilding near the pit.
+Follow the health bonuses.

 ## License and Copyright